Ground Number: 46

 9: Several big-name players have plied their trade for the club.
 Most notable was Iain Dowie who attracted their best ever incoming transfer fee when the moved to Luton Town for £30,000 in 1988.

 10: Prior to taking their current name in 1946 they were known under various names.
 Formed in 1908 as Christchurch Hampstead, they were later also known as Hampstead & Golders Green.

-The one real memory of the game was Hampton and Richmond Borough's manager Steve Cordery turning round and telling the main stand to 'f**k off' after the home side were awarded 2 spot kicks in the space of 20 seconds.
+The one real memory of the game was Hampton and Richmond Borough's manager Steve Cordery turning around and telling the main stand to 'f**k off' after the home side were awarded two spot-kicks in the space of 20 seconds.
 They came in the 44th minute when Paul Scott had been set free by a decent through ball before being felled by Rob Frankland.
 It looked accidental but the referee pointed to the spot.
 Dominic Gentle stepped up but his effort was saved and put out for a corner.
-This corner was put in and after a goalmouth scramble there was another penalty awarded.
+This corner was put in and after a goalmouth scramble, there was another penalty awarded.
 Up stepped Gentle again, and again he missed with the effort being put wide.
 Hendon were dominating with the visitors restricted to chances on the break.
-For a long time it looked as if it might end goalless but in the 87th minute Dale Binn's shot was parried and it was left to 17-year-old Nathan Edwards to net a dramatic late winner in one of his first appearances for the club.
+For a long time, it looked as if it might end goalless but in the 87th minute Dale Binn's shot was parried and it was left to 17-year-old Nathan Edwards to net a dramatic late winner in one of his first appearances for the club.

 My visit to CLAREMONT ROAD came before the advent of digital cameras so sadly I didn't get any pictures apart from ones that didn't come out on my normal camera due to a flash ruining it.
-I did return in 2005 and get some pictures over a fence, but was restricted in what I could get pictures of.
-Therefore the pictures below are mainly ones obtained online from Flickr.
+I did return in 2005 and get some pictures over a fence but was restricted in what I could get pictures of.
+Therefore, some of the pictures below are ones obtained online from Flickr.